Here's How to Choose the Perfect Sports Bra

 Follow these tips on choosing the exact fit and style for a sports bra that meets your workout needs.

 A comfortable and supportive sports bra can make all the difference in your training.
 But knowing how to choose a sports bra is key to finding the right fit in the style that works for your workout.

 There is a dizzying array of sports bras in the world, seemingly each with features suitable for different bust sizes and activities.
-Choosing a sports bra can feel overwhelming, but choosing the right sports bra is essential in helping you enjoy your workout and perform at your best.
+Choosing a sports bra can feel overwhelming, but choosing the right sports bra is essential to helping you enjoy your workout and perform at your best.

 The right sports bra has a snug fit while allowing for flexible movement.
-A sports bra that doesn’t fit well may chafe, not keep you in place, or feel restrictive around your rib cage.
-How much support you need depends on your cup size and the type of activity you’re performing.
+A sports bra that doesn't fit well may chafe, not keep you in place or feel restrictive around your ribcage.
+How much support you need depends on your cup size and the type of activity you're performing.

 Use this guide for tips on how to choose a sports bra.

 High-impact exercises such as running or jumping involve bouncing and bigger movements.
 The job of a good sports bra is to keep your breasts in place.
 High-impact exercise requires a high-impact sports bra.